Putin says Russia is 'united as never before' during Shanghai Cooperation Organization meeting

 Meanwhile, New Delhi and Beijing are locked in a three-year standoff of thousands of soldiers stationed along their disputed border in the eastern Ladakh region.

 And the SCO summit took place as Moscow relies more deeply on Beijing as its war in Ukraine drags on.
-This could irk New Delhi in the long run and complicate its relationship with Cold War ally Russia.
+While New Delhi has avoided criticizing Russia's invasion, Moscow's China ties could irk India in the long run and complicate its relationship with Cold War ally Russia.

 Munir Ahmed in Islamabad, Dasha Litvinova in Talinn, Estonia, and Nasser Karimi in Tehran, Iran, contributed to this report.